acmccs/chairguide/guide.md

   but don't want to make this public since it includes non-public information such as people that we ended up not inviting to the PC, or who declined invitations.

+# <a name="prepare"></a>Preparing for Reviewing

+Don't wait until the paper submission deadline to be prepared for the review process!
+Once the submissions flood in, you will have far too much to do to worry about these things.
+Ideally, the chairs would figure out how to manage things, how to distribute the workload in the critical first few days after the submission deadline, and arrange in advance some blocks of time when all chairs are available for confernce calls.

+### Reviewing Form

+We didn't spend a lot of time thinking about the reviewing form before reviewing started, and after that it was too late to change it.
+The biggest mistake we made was not including separate ratings for "Reviewer Confidence" and "Reviewer Expertise" (instead, we just had "Reviewer Expertise", which is much less useful).

+It would also be good to consider having an explicit part of the review form be "questions for authors" (to make it abundantly clear what the reviewers would like authors to respond to in the response period) and perhaps to have a "Comments on Authors' Response" section (which we just made a separate section of the review text).
+We were vigilant (with the help for the Discussion Committee) in ensuring that reviewers did provide responses to author responses, but it was harder than it could have been since it was necessary to find these marked in the original reviews.

+### Assigning Paper Reviews

+For a conference the scale of CCS, it isn't feasible to assign reviewers to all papers in the first rounds manually.
+We used an automated system for this, and the state of machine learning text analysis is at the point where it can probably do as well as manual human assignments in most cases.
+We did find it necessary to provide some manual adjustments to the automatically assignmed reviews, and to provide ways for PC members who were not happy with their automated assignments in the first round to convey their interests with paper bids that we took into account in later rounds (it would be advisable to support this from the beginning).

+For this to work, you need a way to collect information from PC members as to their expertise and reviewing desires.
+We did this by asking PC members to provide a URL for a page containing their publications when they submitted the form to accept the PC invitation.
+I would recommend instead inviting PC member to create a page specifically for this purpose &mdash; it is not necessary to include all authored papers to traing the reviewing assignments, especially if someone is no longer interested in reviewing papers in an area they may have worked in in the past; it is also reasonable to include papers by other authors in the page to encouage the review system to assign papers it review in areas the PC member is interested in but hasn't (yet) published in.

+You can't do the paper assignments until the submission deadline closes, of course, but you can make sure everything is in place and worked out as much as possible before this.

 # <a name="reviewing"></a>Reviewing Schedule